finnholland/dusubs/README.md

 # Hanzi Pinyin Subtitles

-A browser extension that overlays Chinese subtitles using a **Hanzi-Pinyin font** — characters with pinyin pronunciation printed above them — on YouTube and Bilibili.
+A browser extension that overlays Chinese subtitles with pinyin readings above each character on YouTube and Bilibili.
 A second subtitle track (e.g. English) can be shown below simultaneously.

 ## What it looks like

 The extension renders a floating overlay directly on the video.
-The top line uses the bundled Hanzi-Pinyin font so every character automatically shows its pinyin reading.
+The top line annotates every Chinese character with its pinyin reading using HTML5 `<ruby>` tags, powered by the bundled `pinyin-pro` library.
 The bottom line shows a secondary track (typically English) in a smaller size beneath.

 ## Features

 - **Dual-track subtitles** — pick any two tracks from the video's available captions independently
-- **Hanzi-Pinyin font** — pinyin is rendered inline above each character, no separate annotation needed
+- **Live pinyin annotation** — pinyin is computed at runtime by `pinyin-pro` and rendered above each character using `<ruby>`/`<rt>` tags
+- **Pinyin toggle** — hide pinyin and show bare characters when you want to test yourself
 - **Per-track colour** — white, yellow, pink, blue, or green per track
 - **Font scale & position** — resize and reposition the overlay with sliders
 - **Stroke / Window / Shadow** — visual style toggles for readability